 - What are the expected financial benefits (revenue increase and/or cost reduction)?

-A good template to use when developing a Business Case for a Six Sigma Project Charter:
+A good template to use when developing a Business Case for a Six Sigma Project Charter is:

 In the last six months, 20% of our repeat customers paid their invoices over 60 days late.
 The current rate of late payments is up from 10% in 2015 and represents 30% of outstanding receivables.
 This affects our operating cash flow by $259k.

-Two things you should never see in a Problem Statement for a Project Charter:
+Two things you should never see in a Problem Statement in a Project Charter are:

-- Never state the solution to the problem (if you know the solution, there is no need to waste time on a Six Sigma Project).
+- Solutions to the Problem (if you know the solution, there is no need to waste time on a Six Sigma Project).

 The “finish line” is the Goal Statement or Objective Statement.
 The Goal Statement defines the expected improvement the team is seeking to achieve in clear, concise and measurable terms.

-- Is SMART (Specific, Measurable, Attainable, Relevant and Time Bound)
+- SMART (Specific, Measurable, Attainable, Relevant and Time Bound)

 - Does not assign blame, presume cause, or prescribe a solution

-- Starts with a verb (reduce, achieve, control, increase, etc.)
+- Starts with a verb (reduce, achieve, control, increase)

 An example of an effective Goal Statement:

-If the Scope has not clearly been defined, projects are subject to Project Scope creep (sometimes known as “requirement creep...
-Learn More... which can result in projects that stall indefinitely.
-Scope Creep can include a change request, update, or addition that was not in the initial Scope.
-These changes can alter the intended outcome of the project and cause alterations or delays to the Scope.
+If scope has not clearly been defined, projects are subject to Project Scope creep (sometimes known as “requirement creep...
+Learn More... resulting in projects that stall indefinitely.
+Scope can include geographies, products and departments, customers and start and stop points of the process.

-It is important to understand that the Six Sigma Project Charter is a “living document,” meaning the Charter will be revised as you gain more knowledge about the project.
-Your Problem Statement, Goal Statement and Scope could change as you progress through the DMAIC is an abbreviation of the five improvement steps it co...
-Learn More... roadmap.
+It is important to understand that the Six Sigma Project Charter is a “living document”.
+The Charter will be revised as you gain more knowledge about the project.
+Your Problem Statement, Goal Statement and Scope could change as you progress through the DMAIC roadmap.